rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Wallet

 The main user facing implementation of the EuroToken network is the wallet.
-The wallet allows users to transfer funds to any other wallet anywhere on earth over the internet, or directly from device to device over Bluetooth.
+The wallet allows users to transfer funds to any other wallet, anywhere on earth, over the internet, or directly from device to device over Bluetooth.
 The wallet also has the capacity to exchange Euro for EuroToken and vice versa.

 Instead of building a wallet from scratch we build on top of the TrustChain superapp [@SuperAppCode] [@SuperAppThesis].
 This app was developed to